Churn Rate vs Retention Rate: An Ultimate Guide

 As you can see, the customer churn rate is harmful since it refers to the number of people who do not subscribe to your service.
 On the other hand, the customer retention rate refers to the people that actively subscribe to your services.

 However, you must note that utilizing professionals like HockeyStack is the surest way to increase your retention rate.

 Metrics you should track to calculate churn and retention rate.

 Before calculating your churn and retention rate, you must learn the basic terminology related to the subject.
 Here is a shortlist of product management metrics that you can use to track your churn and retention rates:

-Customer Lifetime Value (or sometimes referred to as CL or CLTV) is the net profit you can have related to your entire business relationship with your customers.
-This term helps you to determine retaining which customers would be beneficial in the long run.
+Customer Lifetime Value (sometimes referred to as CLV or LTV) is the net profit you can have related to your entire business relationship with your customers.
+This term helps determine which customers would benefit in the long run.

-Repeat Purchase Ratio, also called RPR, refers to the ratio of customers that return to have services from your service provider again.
-This is interlinked with your customer lifetime value.
-Although this term was first used for products, it is also applied to services on a subscription model.
+Repeat Purchase Ratio, also called RPR, refers to the ratio of customers returning to your service provider’s services again.
+That is interlinked with your customer’s lifetime value.
+Although this term was first used for products, it applies to services on a subscription model.

-Net Promoter Score sometimes referred to as NPS, is the possibility of your customers recommending your services to other individuals.
-This is related to your user activation rate and your marketing strategies.
+Net Promoter Score, sometimes referred to as NPS, is the possibility of your customers recommending your services to other individuals.
+That is related to your user activation rate and your marketing strategies.

-Average Order Value, often referred to as AOV, is the average spending one customer makes through multiple purchases.
-This enables you to detect customers that marketing would be more profitable for.
+Average Order Value often referred to as AOV, is the average spending one customer makes through multiple purchases.
+That enables you to detect customers for whom marketing would be more profitable.

 Time Between Purchases is aimed at calculating how often a customer decides to employ your services.
 This allows you to measure how happy your customers are and are inclined to try your competitors.